Private Group Tours to the Isle of Man

-- Private coach transfers throughout the stay
+- Private transfers throughout your stay

 The Isle of Man is one of the UK’s hidden gems with vintage transport systems that literally take you back in time.
 It is a self-governing British Crown dependency located in the Irish Sea between England and Ireland and has lots to offer visitors.
 It’s known for its rugged coastline, medieval castles and rural landscape, rising to a mountainous centre.
 Ffestiniog Travel has been running tours to the Isle of Man for over 20 years as it boasts wonderful, old-fashioned transportation, from steam railways, trams and even horse drawn trams.
 We run tours that explore the island and focus on its culture and history or for transport enthusiasts we can arrange ‘behind the scenes’ tours of the working railways and trams.
 We supply Island Explorer tickets that allow unlimited travel on scheduled services of the Steam Railway, Manx Electric Railway, Snaefell Mountain Railway and most bus services.